DanielBMarkham/Info-Ops/manuscript/chapter15.md

 - "Boards ought to be made of that red stuff you see in pictures" -> He wants redwood *stain*, not expensive hardwood.
 He doesn't know what he's talking about, he's never built a deck.
 He likes the redwood stain and wants weather protection for ten years.
 So it's weather protection then.
 Got it
 - "I don't want to stub my foot on a nail" -> He visited a friend last year who had an old deck and stubbed his foot on a nail.

 Out of all of that, we've got three supplementals.
 One Business Abstract Supplemental: "All entrances must comfortably accommodate two large people side-by-side".
-We've got two System Abstract Supplementals: "Structure must be impervious to weather for ten years", and "Use joining technology that doesn't poke out after wear (screws, for example)"
+We've got two System Abstract Supplementals: "Structure must be impervious to weather for ten years", and "Use joining technology that doesn't poke out after wear (screws, for example)."

 We have no structure information, although if we had let him, he'd probably start sketching out deck designs on a napkin.
 Then he would be doing the work, we'd just be preparing materials and joining them together.
 There are a ton of technology teams that think this is an ideal situation.
 I feel sorry for both them and  the people who pay them.

-We've also began to establish some rapport with our customer, learn about his life.
+We've also begun to establish some rapport with our customer, learning about his life.
 Maybe we've started to become friends.
 Remember, he doesn't know Structured Analysis.
 From his side, we've taken care to learn more about what's important to him.
 You aren't taking over the project.
 You're showing that you're actually concerned about what the guy wants and the quality of the work.

 We've asked permission to learn about what he really wants and what he's afraid of, and we've asked him if we could have the honor of sketching out some ideas and talking to him about them instead of having him giving us a model made out of Legos or something completely pre-built.
 We're taking what we know about building and adding it to what we're finding out about what he wants.
 As we talk there's a synthesis that happens.

 So we have three more supplementals.
 For now we'll put the System Supplementals up at the top of the model, in the Business Abstract spot.
 Easier to use that way.
 Sue me.
 We've also got a new behavior, one that seems obvious but was never brought up: I need to enter and leave the deck.
+He mentioned stairs, but once again structure is derivative.
+What stairs?
+Or put differently, how does the behavior of entering and leaving the deck happen?
+That'll tell us much more than dimensions and measurements around some derivative structure.

 ## Loading up EasyAM